Last Updated: January 12th, 2021

 Yes — but probably nowhere near the $1 million in coverage mark.

-Set Up A Trust
+Set Up An Irrevocable Trust

 In this case, it would be an irrevocable asset protection trust.
 Just to warn you, these are expensive.
-Rates to set them up appear to be anywhere from $3,000 to $10,000 in attorney fees and expect to pay annual asset management fees of approximately one percent.
+Rates to set them up appear to be anywhere from $3,000 to $10,000 in attorney fees.
+And expect to pay annual asset management fees of approximately one percent.

 Typically, it comes down to this.
-Oddly enough, the more invulnerable you feel, because you have a lot of assets, the more vulnerable you are to a lawsuit.
+Oddly enough, the more invulnerable you feel because you have a lot of assets, the more vulnerable you are to a lawsuit.
 And the more vulnerable you feel, because you have debt collectors calling, or you’re living paycheck to paycheck, the less likely you and especially your beneficiaries are to be sued.

 But, fair or not, if your income statement makes a creditor think of the guy with the monocle on the Monopoly box, watch out.

-Call us today for a quote at 1-888-552-6159.
+Call us today for a quote at 1-800-712-8519.